Skip to content

 Packagecloud, the application that powers packages.gitlab.com, supports two different types of GPG signatures: packages and repository metadata.

-This document is concerned with repository metadata signing keys.
+This document covers PackageCloud-specific implementation details for managing repository metadata signing keys.
+For the generic process, see manage repository metadata signing keys.
 For package signing, see manage package signing keys.

 Packagecloud signs repository metadata using a private key that is either generated by Packagecloud or generated externally and configured in the app.
 This is a security feature that gives our users certainty that the repository metadata was generated by us.

-We manage the key externally so we provide the private key to Packagecloud using a Kubernetes secret.
+We manage the key externally by providing the private key to Packagecloud using a Kubernetes secret.
 This secret is synced from Vault, which is ultimately where the key lives and where any changes need to take place.
-Read on to find out how to make changes to the key (e.g., due to expiry extension or key rotation).

 The private key lives in Vault under the path k8s/ops-gitlab-gke/packagecloud/gpg.